 What Compensation is: A signal and risk hedge

-One of the quickest and most definitive ways to signal to current and future talent that you are serious about the long-term health and success of the company and its employees is to have a well-supported and active Compensation team that has in place and adheres to a living compensation philosophy.
-The message that is sent is that your company cares about getting pay correct for both the company and the employee because leadership has put in place the team, tools, and direction to invest in employees and that investment directly relates to expected outcomes.
+One of the quickest and most definitive ways of signaling to current and future talent that you are serious about the long-term health and success of the company and its employees is to have a well-supported and active Compensation team that has a living compensation philosophy in place and adheres to it.
+This sends the message that your company cares about getting pay correct for both the company and the employee.

-In addition to signaling, the company is also de-risking by having an articulated pay strategy and execution model that can be adjusted if something unexpected or fast-moving happens, like an acquisition, shifting economic conditions, or even a global pandemic.
-By already having a team and strategy in place, when the unexpected does occur, it is a matter of reviewing what has been done and making adjustments in a consistent manner that will not exacerbate the issue later.
+When an event that affects pay occurs are you prepared to respond or do you already have your response ready?
+Having an articulated pay strategy and execution model that can be easilyadjusted if something unexpected or fast-moving happens like an acquisition or shifting economic conditions can be a huge advantage.
+It can also help even if something expected happens, like the ongoing legislative and generational pressure for pay transparency.
+By already having a team and strategy in place, when the unexpected (or expected) changes occur your organization can make adjustments in a consistent manner that will not exacerbate the issue later.

 Build a strong Compensation team -- it's an investment in the present and future of your company.

 Looking for more information on how to build your compensation or total rewards team?
-Give us a call at 1-855-286-5302.
+Give us a call at 1-855-286-5302 or email us at surveys@mercer.com.

 1 Internal Mercer report, “HR is still trapped in transactions,” 2022.